A Brief History of Sutton Grammar School

 The period from the mid-nineties to the present day has seen a steady stream of improvements to the premises.
 The sports hall was opened in 2007 by Sir Bobby Robson, an attractive new maths block in 2012 and the old sixth form centre was demolished and replaced by a three storey building housing several academic departments and a new sixth form centre on the top floor.

 The school became a convertor academy in 2011, taking advantage of further freedoms in decision making, but retaining close links with other Sutton secondary schools in a loose partnership.
 Sutton has an expanding secondary school population and Sutton Grammar School has agreed to increase its intake from 120 to 135 boys each year.
 As these numbers feed through the school will grow to close to 1000 pupils.
+In 2017 the school admitted girls into the sixth form for the first time in its history.

 The school’s name has undergone several changes throughout its history: